Dr Julia Alfano

 • Sensory sensitivities/processing and sensory regulation best practice approaches to evidenced -based interventions for schools and residential childrens homes for children and young people

-• Sexually problematic and harmful behaviours best practice approaches to evidenced-based support in education settings and residential childrens homes for children and young people
+• Sexually problematic and harmful behaviours best practice approaches to evidenced-based support in education settings and residential childrens homes for children and young people NSPCC

 • Dynamic assessment approaches to learning- drawing on Vygotskian approaches and the use of scaffolding